stackhawk/stackhawk-orb/.github/CONTRIBUTING.md

 ## Publishing a New Orb Version

-To publish a new version of this orb, push a commit to the `master` branch with a commit message that begins with the text, "`[semver:<patch|minor|major>]`."
+To publish a new version of this orb, open a PR to the `master` branch.

+**IMPORTANT**: When you merge your PR, you must select squash merge and then add a merge commit message with `[semver:<patch|minor|major>]` in the message.
 The CircleCI workflow will interpret that as a patch, minor, or major release and will update the version accordingly.

-**IMPORTANT**: When you merge your PR, you must select squash merge and then add a merge commit message with [semver:<patch|minor|major>] in the message.

 ![squash merge](squashmerge.gif)